Updated 2026-03-08

 If you're running a SaaS: Sequenzy

 Emma isn't built for subscription businesses.
 No native Stripe integration, no trial automation, no churn prevention.
 Sequenzy is built specifically for SaaS with Stripe integration and transactional emails.
+Read our guide on the best email tools for SaaS.

-If budget matters: Brevo or MailerLite
+If budget matters: Brevo, MailerLite, or Moosend

 The pricing comparison